Article Updated on: 21st March, 2025

 *Consider if you want an audio-only call box.

 The DoorKing 1837-084 is a simple and reliable audio-only call box system that works well for large commercial and multi-tenant apartment buildings.
 It has an electronic directory and can control up to 16 entry points.
 The 1837-084 lets you enter a PIN at the keypad to trigger door release, scroll a directory to contact a specific unit, or call a central location (security desk, concierge, kiosk, etc.) to request access.
-Check out this video to see an audio-only DKS call box in action.

-With clear voice communication, a large display screen, basic keypad, a centralized access call button, and the ability to store up to 8,000 access card numbers, the 1837 is a solid choice for building owners who want a straightforward and effective access control system.
-If you need a system that’s easy to manage but still offers some advanced features (like elevator control), the DoorKing 1837 is a good fit.
+With clear voice communication, a large display screen, a basic keypad, a centralized access call button, and the ability to store up to 8,000 access card numbers, the 1837 is a solid choice for building owners who want a straightforward and effective access control system.
+If you need a system that’s easy to manage but still offers advanced features (like elevator control), the DoorKing 1837 is a good fit.

 DoorKing 1837-084 Rating: ★★★★☆ (4/5)